VonHeikemen/devlog/content/web-development/dealing-with-side-effects-and-pure-functions-in-javascript.md

 }
 ```

-This will allow you place a function with a side effect in the middle of chain of functions while keeping data flow.
+This will allow you to place a function with a side effect in the middle of chain of functions while keeping data flow.

 ```js
 const some_process = pipe(